Effective Marketing: 4 Ways to Improve Your Rental Advertising

 By far the most important aspect of effective marketing for any business is knowing your target audience.
 We will come back to this step throughout this post because it’s so vital.
 Before you start any advertisement at all, ask yourself: “Who is my ideal tenant?”
 After you decide who that is, then there’s a few more questions to dive deeper and get you on the right track.
 What kind of events does my ideal tenant attend?
 Where do they visit?
 And what features do I offer that will attract them?
 There is no better resource then your current A+ tenants.
 Talk to them and find out those answers so you can go from identifying the right tenant, to knowing the right tenant.
 The answers to those questions will help you confidently make a plan of attack and get the perfect tenant interested in your properties.

 Now that you have your sights on your target, it’s time to start thinking about where to place your specific promotions.
 Keep in mind, one advertising platform might be perfect for one target audience, but a shot in the dark for another.
 I can’t stress it enough: know your audience.
 For example: if your target market is college students, a classic for rent sign in the front yard of your close-to-campus property might be a good effective marketing tool.
 On the other hand, if your target market is for older professionals, that yard sign might seem tacky and lower the perceived value of your property.
-Or that yard sign could just send you the wrong kind of people vs. an online listing.
-See what I mean?
-Knowing your target market, and aiming for them is the most important part of making an effective ad.
+Or that yard sign could just send you the wrong kind of people compared to an online listing.
+Knowing your target market is the most important part of making an effective ad.

 Don’t be afraid to be creative and think outside of the box.
 Maybe place an ad in a popular coffee shop or ask one of your friends who drives Uber to place a flyer in their car for you.
 Free online platforms like Zillow or Craigslist could also be the perfect place for your advertisements to get some traction and some views.
+If you have access to listing syndication software, posting your ads online through that is a sure way to get your properties seen by hundreds of renters.
 There are so many options.
-Just get your listings out there, but remember to shoot for your specific target.
+Just get your listings out there, while remembering to shoot for your specific target.